hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Types.md

 Transactions with type `EIP1559` are transactions introduced in [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).
+EIP-1559 addresses the network congestion and overpricing of transaction fees present in the historical fee market, in which users send transactions specifying a gas price bid using the `gasPrice` parameter, and miners choose transactions with the highest bids.
 `EIP1559` transactions don't use `gasPrice`, and instead use an in-protocol, dynamically changing *base fee* per gas.
-At each block, the base fee per gas is adjusted up when blocks are above the gas target, and down when blocks are below the gas target.
+At each block, the base fee per gas is adjusted to deal with network congestion as measured by a gas target.

 `EIP1559` transactions contain, along with the legacy parameters and [`accessList`](#access_list-transactions) parameter, a `maxPriorityFeePerGas` parameter, which specifies the maximum fee the sender is willing to pay per gas